Adobe-Consulting-Services/acs-aem-commons/CONTRIBUTING.md

 * Add JUnit test for Java code.
 Our coverage ratio isn't great, but we don't want it to get worse.
 * Until explicitly enabled, features should be invisible to AEM users and excluded from any execution stack.
   * OSGi Services automatically registered as part of the stack should be annotated with `policy = ConfigurationPolicy.REQUIRE`. *Common candidates include (but not limited to): Filters, Scheduled Services, Event Listeners and Authentication handlers.*
-  * Ex.
-Until a OSGi Configuration is added for the feature "Component Error Handler", this Sling Filter will remain inactive making it impossible to effect Request processing.
+    * Example: until an OSGi Configuration is added for the feature "Component Error Handler", this Sling Filter will remain inactive making it impossible to affect request processing.
+  * Client libraries should not contribute to a category which gets automatically loaded by AEM but should require an explicit reference.
+Further details in [Wrapper Client Libraries](https://adobe-consulting-services.github.io/acs-aem-commons/pages/releases/4-0-0.html#breaking-functional-changes)

 ## Version Compatibility